Onboard your team to public cloud hosting

 - Managing your code and backup

-- Monitoring your resource, service use and costs
+- Monitoring your resources, service use and costs

 - Communicating with your public cloud service provider to address issues with the service

-- Integrating your application with other B.C. government services and common components like Pathfinder Single Sign-On, if needed
+- Integrating your applications with other B.C. government services and common components like Pathfinder Single Sign-On, if needed

 - Paying for your use of public cloud services